 Extinguishers Have Limits

 Used properly, a portable fire extinguisher can save lives and property by putting out a small fire or containing it until the fire department arrives.
-Portable fire extinguishers for home use, however, are not designed to fight large or spreading fires.
-Even against small fires, they are useful only under certain conditions;
+Portable fire extinguishers for home use are not designed to fight large or spreading fires.
+Even against small fires, they are useful only under certain conditions:

-- The operator must know how to use the extinguisher
+- The operator must know how to use the fire extinguisher

 - The operator must have a clear escape route that will not be blocked by fire.

-- The extinguisher must be large enough to put out the fire.
-Most portable extinguishers discharge completely in as few as 8 to 10 seconds.
+- The fire extinguisher must be large enough to put out the fire.
+Most portable fire extinguishers discharge completely in as few as 8 to 10 seconds.

 There are three basic classes of fires.
-All fire extinguishers are labeled using standard symbols for the classes of fire they can put out.
+All fire extinguishers are labeled using standard symbols.
+The symbols stand for the classes of fire they can put out.
 A slash through any of the symbols tells you the extinguisher cannot be used on that class of fire.
-A missing symbol tells you only that the extinguisher has not been tested for a given class of fire.
+A missing symbol means the extinguisher has not been tested for a given class of fire.

 Flammable liquids such as gasoline, oil and oil-based paint.

-Energized electrical equipment including wiring, fuse boxes, circuit breakers, machinery and appliances.
+Energized electrical equipment including wiring, fuse boxes, circuit breakers, machinery, and also appliances.

-The extinguisher must be appropriate for the type of fire being fought.
-Multipurpose fire extinguishers, labeled ABC, may be used on all three classes of fire.
-If you use the wrong type of extinguisher, you can endanger yourself and make the fire worse.
+Your fire extinguisher must be the appropriate class for the type of fire being fought.
+Multipurpose fire extinguishers, labeled ABC, may be used in all three classes of fire.
+If you use the wrong type of fire extinguisher, you can endanger yourself and ultimately, make the fire worse.

-An extinguisher used too close to a cooking grease fire could spread the grease fire outside of the frying area rather than putting it out.
+A fire extinguisher used too close to a cooking grease fire could spread the grease fire outside of the frying area, rather than putting it out.

-Portable fire extinguishers are also rated for the size of fire they can handle.
+Your portable fire extinguisher is rated for the size of fire it can handle.
 This rating will appear on the label.
-For example, a rating can look like: 2A:10B:C. The larger the numbers, the larger the fire that the extinguisher can put out, but higher-rated models are often heavier.
-Make sure you can hold and operate an extinguisher before you buy it.
+For example, a rating can look like: 2A:10B:C. So, the larger the numbers, the larger the fire that the extinguisher can put out.
+However, higher-rated models are often heavier.
+Make sure you can hold and operate your fire extinguisher before you buy it.

 Installation and Maintenance

-Extinguishers should be installed in plain view, above the reach of children, near an escape route, and away from stoves and heating appliances.
+Install extinguishers (a home extinguisher, portable extinguisher, etc.) in plain view, above the reach of children, near an escape route.
+Also, away from stoves and heating appliances.

-Extinguishers require routine care.
-Read your operator’s manual to learn how to inspect your extinguisher.
-Follow manufacturer’s instructions for maintenance.
+Home extinguishers also require routine care.
+First, read your operator’s manual to learn how to inspect your fire extinguisher.
+Then, follow manufacturer’s instructions for maintenance.

-Rechargeable models must be serviced after every use.
-Disposable fire extinguishers can be used only once and must be replaced after use.
+Service rechargeable models of fire extinguishers after every use.
+Use disposable fire extinguishers only once and replace after use.

 Remember the PASS – word

 Keep your back to an unobstructed exit and stand six to eight feet away from the fire.
-Follow the four-step Pull, Aim, Squeeze, and Sweep (PASS) procedure.
+Then, follow the four-step Pull, Aim, Squeeze, and Sweep (PASS) procedure for your home extinguisher.

 PULL the pin

-This unlocks the operating lever and allows you to discharge the extinguisher.
-Some extinguishers may have other lever-release mechanisms.
+This unlocks the operating lever and also allows you to discharge the extinguisher.
+However, some home extinguishers may have other lever-release mechanisms.

-Point the extinguisher nozzle (or hose) at the base of the fire.
+Point the fire extinguisher nozzle (or hose) at the base of the fire.

-Always be sure the fire department inspects the fire site, even if you think you’ve extinguished the fire.
+Always be sure the fire department inspects the fire site, even if you think you have extinguished the fire.
 Have additional questions?
 Give us a call to see how we can prepare you best at (888) 455-3473 or see all the ways you can contact us here.